Skip to main content

 ruins

-During the Thirty Year War (1618 – 1648) the government of Innsbruck obtained permission to erect a fortress on the lands of the Freising Monastery in the narrowest part of the valley.
+During the Thirty Years' War (1618 – 1648), the Innsbruck government obtained permission to build a fortification on the grounds of the Prince-Bishopric of Freising in the narrow pass of Scharnitz.
 It was built between 1632 and 1634.

-Simultaneously, at the end of Leutaschtal valley, the so-called 'Schanz' was also constructed.
-Porta Claudia was not attacked during the Thirty Year War.
-Around 1670, it was expanded according to the plans of Christoph Gumpp.
+At the same time, the so-called “Schanz” was established as a border fortification at the end of the valley in Leutasch.
+The Porta Claudia was not attacked during the Thirty Years' War; however, it was further expanded around 1670 according to the plans of Christoph Gumpp.

 Similar Infrastructures